Techtonica/curriculum/electives/optimization/optimizing-your-react-node-project.md

 ### Motivation

 We learned about **minification** in our previous lesson.
-Turns out the **create-react-app** tooling is able to do this for us via it's `build` process and we'll take a brief look at that.
+Turns out the **React + Vite** tooling is able to do this for us via it's `build` process and we'll take a brief look at that.

 As you may have seen already with your Eventonica app, remote API requests can be slow!
 We're going to apply the caching optimization technique we learned in the previous lesson to help speed things up.
 We will do this in a couple of different ways based depending on specific use cases and constraints.